microsoft/PowerApps-Samples/cds/orgsvc/C#/CustomActivity/README.md

 1. Creates the custom activity entity using the `CreateEntityRequest` message.
 2. Publishes the created custom activity entity.
-3. Creates few attributes to the custom activity entity using `CreateAttributeRequest` mesage.
+3. Creates few attributes to the custom activity entity using `CreateAttributeRequest` message.

 ### Clean up